TrineSiewEngelund/LP2-exam-IROSTEREO/README.md

 *   `train_models.ipynb` Notebook with pipeline and gridsearch
 *   `best_model.ipynb` Notebook with pipeline of the best model

 To see how we did the gridsearch, please take a look at `train_models.ipynb`.
-If your only want to see the pipeline and results from the best performing model, please look at `best_model.ipynb`.
+If your only interested in seeing the pipeline and results from the best performing model, please look at `best_model.ipynb`.